gdenfield/geometry_task/README.md

 - **Presentations** contains a powerpoint presentation I created for the Salzman/Fusi/Kiani joint lab meeting, as part of their Simons Foundation collaboration.

+- **Random_Files** contains old figures and an experimental task using a color-matching paradigm.
+It can be safely ignored.
 ## Behavioral Data
 All behavioral data is on the computer named "silvia_ML", and is backed up automatically on the lab server and in my Columbia Google Drive.